 “Stop putting so much cardboard down, it’s why neighbors complain and call the cops.”

 I told him that’s not even the half of it, because there is often a ton of junk strewn about that is far worse than cardboard.
-And besides, I always remove the cardboard I lay down, unless other people show up and use it for their own comfort.
+And besides, I always discard the cardboard I lay down when done with it, unless other people show up and use it for their own comfort.
 In which case THEY are responsible, not me.
 I’m certainly not gonna wait till they leave hours later at 3, 4, 5 AM and pick up after them!

 “Hey, do you need that cardboard anymore, can I have it?”

-I turned to him and said, “Sure, I was just going to throw it away, here it’s yours for just a penny and a song.”
+I turned to him and said, “Sure, I was just going to throw it away, here ya go.”

 He then took a closer look and stepped back with palms out, and said: “Oh, that’s not the type I need, sorry!”